eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/transfer/transfer.process.binding.https.md

 **Request**

-The [=Consumer=] can POST a [Transfer Start Message](#transfer-start-message) to attempt to start a TP after it has been suspended:
+The [=Consumer=] can POST a [Transfer Start Message](#transfer-start-message) to attempt to start a [=Transfer Process=] after it has been suspended:

 <aside class="example" title="Transfer Start Request">
     <pre class="http">POST https://provider.com/transfers/:providerPid/start